Presage-Security/SmartSpectra-Android-App/README.md

 # SmartSpectra SDK Integration Guide

-This README provides instructions for integrating and utilizing the SmartSpectra SDK in your Android application to measure physiology metrics from video.
+This provides instructions for integrating and utilizing the SmartSpectra SDK in your Android application to measure physiology metrics from a 30 second measurement using the mobile device's camera.

 ## Table of Contents
 - [Prerequisites](#prerequisites)